SF-monkey/sf-monkey.github.io/source/_posts/「PS4」Resident-Evil-2-Remake-SW-Quick-Code.md

 ## Advanced Items Modding

-The following sections is for items modding.
+The following section is for items modding.
 **Before trying to edit anything, it is essential to backup your saves!!!**

 1. Load your game save (Auto Save or Manual Save), it is best that you edit your save **right after you encounter your first item box**.
 I will explain why down below.